Slamsneider/SingleTom/README.md

   - User prompt
   - `max_tokens` parameter (optional and will default to max available tokens if not set)

-  The sum of these components, must be less than the total tokens available for the model, or else an error will occur.
+  The sum of these components + the response tokens, must be less than the total tokens available for the model, or else an error will occur.
   ### max_tokens (parameter)
   The `max_tokens` parameter determines how many tokens should be reserved for the response.
 If set to AUTO (default) it will reserve the maximum available tokens for the model.
 Note: You only pay for the actual tokens used and not by how many is reserved for the output.